Francis (given name)

-Francis is an English given name of Latin origin.
+Francis is an English, French, German, Dutch and Scandinavian given name of Latin origin.

 Francis is a name that has many derivatives in most European languages.
-The other version of the name in English is Frances, and (less commonly) Francine.
+A feminine version of the name in English is Frances, or (less commonly) Francine.
 (For most speakers, Francis and Frances are homophones or near homophones; a popular mnemonic for the spelling is "i for him and e for her".)
 The name Frank is a common diminutive for Francis, as is Frannie for Frances.
 Less common are the diminutives Fritz for Francis, and Franny and Fran for either Francis or Frances.

-Derivation
+History

-Francesco ("Frank", "Frenchman", "Free man" in medieval Italian) was the name given to Saint Francis of Assisi (born Giovanni di Pietro di Bernardone) by his francophile father, whose wife the mother of Francesco was French, celebrating his trade with French merchants.
-Due to the renown of the saint, this Italian name became widespread in Western Europe during the Middle Ages in different versions (Francisco, François, etc.).
+The name has relatively unclear origins but is thought to mean "free".
+Notably, the Germanic peoples known as the Franks gave their name to France and their characteristic national weapon was the francisca, a throwing axe.
+Francesco ("Free man", "Frank", "Frenchman", in medieval Italian) was the name given to Saint Francis of Assisi (born Giovanni di Pietro di Bernardone) by his francophile father, whose wife, the mother of Francesco, was French, celebrating his trade with French merchants.
+Due to the renown of the saint, the name became widespread in Western Europe during the Middle Ages in its different versions (Francisco, François, etc.).
 However, it was not regularly used in Britain until the 16th century as Francis.

-The name of France itself comes from the Germanic people known as the Franks; the origin of their name is unclear but is thought to mean "free".
-The characteristic national weapon of the Franks was the francisca, a throwing axe.